 Let’s face it: Taking the SAT can be quite a stressful undertaking.
 The pressure to perform well for college entrance and scholarships can sometimes be more than a person can bear.
-You may find out you have text anxiety now as you go through practice exams and prep classes.
+You may find out you have test anxiety now as you go through practice exams and SAT prep classes.
 Why does everything have to come down to this one test?
 Can’t your grades be enough to get you that acceptance letter?
 While there are many things students can do to get ready for the big exam, knowing a few tips and standard test-taking tips may help you do even better.
 Check out these six test-taking strategies to get you through the big day.

 1. Prep and Practice (But Not Too Much)

 Taking practice tests is one surefire way to get you used to what you may see on the test.
 Going to a test prep center like Bobby-Tariq Tutoring Center can give you an advantage over those who have not done any kind of prepping.